 For example, let’s say we have a list of football teams and players.
 There are multiple players per team and each team is unique.
 So this means that it’s 1-M.

 For example, if we select the Houston Texans, only those players on that team will show up on a new table.

 To set up a “relate”, we open the “US_Teams” attribute table.
 First, you need to click the table drop-down button in the top-left of the attribute table (as shown below).

 From the drop-down, select “Joins and Relates” > Relate… Now, select the columns that match both tables.
 In our case, it’s “NAME” and “NAME”.
 Finally, select the default name “Relate1” or give it another name.

 Now that we’ve identified the unique IDs in both tables, we can select the team(s) in the football team table.
 After we click “Related tables” > Relate1, a new table opens with all the matching records for the team(s) we’ve selected.

 Cardinality: 1-1 Relationships vs 1-M Relationships

 There are 3 types of relationships (or cardinality).

 For any type of database, one-to-one relationships have one matching record in two tables.
 Next, one-to-many relationships have multiple records in one table that match a single record in another.
-Lastly, many-to-many have multiple matching records in both tables.
+Lastly, many-to-many relationships have multiple matching records in both tables.

 In all cases, the unique identifiers (or keys) have to exist in both tables for any type of relationship.
 This unique ID (primary key) is the primary linkage between the related table (foreign key).